How to Properly Sanitize Office Desks and Shared Workspaces

 Decluttering for Better Cleaning Access

-Before disinfecting, unnecessary items like paperwork, personal belongings, and office supplies should be removed from desks.
+Before sanitizing, unnecessary items like paperwork, personal belongings, and office supplies should be removed from desks.

 This allows cleaning agents to reach all surfaces without obstruction, ensuring a thorough sanitation process.